-If the Associate Dean determines that the investigation will not be completed within this 120- day period, he/she will submit to the applicable federal agency, if required by law, a written request for an extension, setting forth the reasons for the delay.
-If the federal agency grants the request for an extension and directs the filing of periodic progress reports, the Associate Dean will ensure that such reports are filed with the federal agency as directed.
+If the Assistant Vice President determines that the investigation will not be completed within this 120- day period, he/she will submit to the applicable federal agency, if required by law, a written request for an extension, setting forth the reasons for the delay.
+If the federal agency grants the request for an extension and directs the filing of periodic progress reports, the Assistant Vice President will ensure that such reports are filed with the federal agency as directed.

 If research misconduct was found, the disciplinary process, including the determination of the nature and severity of the disciplinary action, shall follow applicable WVSOM policies and procedures on disciplinary actions.
 Disciplinary actions available to WVSOM include but are not limited to the following:

 Termination of employment; and/or

 If required by law, the Assistant Vice President must maintain and provide to the applicable federal agency upon request all records of research misconduct proceedings.